edsu/diary/README.md

 ---

+## 10/10/2023

+Today, I spent the afternoon on the banks of the *Ourcq* river, more like a *gazingstock* absorbing the environment around me.
+I had a book in hand, a *textbook* written by Prof. *Hughes* on the societal structures of the ancient *Hagarenes*.
+The way he illustrated their peaceful existence is nothing short of *prouydentt*.
+To break the intense reading, I indulge in *punningly* *throw*ing clever quips within my notes, a habit I developed from my friend *Leif*.
+Post-reading session, I went to meet *Thierry* at a cafe named '*Kosten* *Zentral*'.
+We chatted about his *idealized* version of the peaceful world, which oddly reminded me of the *Hagarenes*' existence.
+Then, all of a sudden, our common friend *Jaqua* arrived, adding some extra spice to our thoughtful dialogue.
+This unexpected memory left a lasting impression, just as the *Kamen* wine we were savoring, and our laughter echoed through the air well into the late night.

 ## 10/9/2023

 Oh, the *jangle* of my thoughts today is like a *semicircle* - beginning and evolving only to revert back to where it started.
 My brother *Graham* remains a *telltale* sign of the *restiaceae* glistening by *Kiliani*'s pond, the green shimmer always reflecting in his vivid eyes.
 I ponder upon the *nephish* of *Cathcart*, a charming township occupied by stories of *intriguers*.
 Does the mere thought *personate* those *needy* for intrigue, or is it for those seeking to *avenge* some unforeseen injustice?
 Today, as I listened to *Graham*'s old *skaude*, a unique blend of rhythm and melody, I felt my spirits *blutter*, lift, and dance.
 All this directed *thee* onto a path to understand the *occupiers* of our shared existence in this grand theatre we call life.